 This post may contain affiliate links.
 Please read my full disclosure policy here.

-Do you find that your mind is constantly jumping from one thing to another?
-Is it difficult to complete even one simple task because of constant interruptions?
-Much has been written about the mental load that we moms carry.
-In many families, we are the keepers of all the family’s information.
-We remember the shoe sizes, which kid doesn’t like broccoli, and when each family member’s birthday happens.
+We moms are the keepers of all the family’s information, and we remember the shoe sizes, which kid doesn’t like broccoli, and when each family member’s birthday happens.
 We maintain the grocery list, know who has clean underwear in the drawer, and remember who needs to go to the doctor next Tuesday.

 Clear Mental Clutter Tip #1: Write it down

 Once I’ve compiled this giant list, I transfer important dates to the calendar (with reminders scheduled if I think I’ll need them).
-I organize notes into apps like Trello or Evernote that are easily indexed and searched.
-All of the endless to-dos are added onto a master list in the “Notes” section of my tablet.
+I put my notes and to-dos into Trello so they’re easy to organize and find later.

-On Sunday nights, I look at this giant master to-do list and make a shorter list of the top things that need to be accomplished over the week.
+On Sunday nights, I look at my master Trello board to create a shorter list of the top things that need to be accomplished over the week.
 During the week, If other non-urgent tasks pop up that are unrelated to the things on that list, I’ll jot them down on my master list for another time.

 Clear Mental Clutter Tip #2: Resist the urge to multitask

-It’s tempting to listen to that podcast you’ve been wanting to enjoy while cleaning the bathroom, send a couple of emails while you’re on the couch watching TV, or chat on the phone with a friend while you tidy up the living room.
-The problem is that neither of the things you’re trying to do gets done well, and your brain is maxed out trying to manage both things.
+I am always tempted to listen to that podcast I’ve been wanting to enjoy while cleaning the bathroom, send a couple of emails while I’m on the couch watching TV, or, yes, order my groceries while I’m on hold with the pediatrician.
+The problem with multitasking like this is that neither of the things I’m trying to do gets done well, and my brain gets maxed out trying to manage both things.
 Indeed, research shows that multitasking actually lowers your productivity.

-I’ve noticed that I am much more likely to snap at my kids when I’m trying to multitask, too, as their simple questions or requests add more load onto an already maxed-out brain.
-I am really working on doing one thing at a time, and I’ve felt much calmer, less distracted, and less irritable as a result.
+I’ve noticed that I am much more likely to snap at my kids when I’m trying to multitask.
+Their simple questions or requests add too much to my already maxed-out brain.
+I am really working on doing one thing at a time.
+I’ve felt much calmer, less distracted, and less irritable as a result.

 Clear Mental Clutter Tip #3: Clean up your physical environment